ICRAR/asap/doc/source/developer/scantable.rst

 MeasurementSets are specifically designed for synthesis data.
 As such one of the main dfferences between the Scantable and a MS is how spectra are stored.
-An MS usually stores those in an n_pol x n_channel complex matrix whereas the Scantable stores each polarisation seperately.
-In case of polarimetry data the (complex) cross-polarisation is serialised into real and imaginary parts, e.g. a total of four rows would descibe one polarisation.
+An MS  stores those in an n_pol x n_channel complex matrix (DATA column) and/or a n_pol x n_channel float matrix (FLOAT_DATA column) whereas the Scantable stores each polarisation seperately.
+In case of polarimetry data the (complex) cross-polarisation is serialised into real and imaginary parts, e.g. a total of four rows would describe one polarisation.